yish91/is5003-atlas/README.md

 ### `main.py`

+The python file currently depends on file imports found in the `platform-revolution-summary` dependencies folder for text summarization.
+You can feel free to add your own dependencies folder in `backend.zip` or use the `bs4` or the `wikipedia` library to scrape various online sources.

+For textual analysis, you can use the `summa` dependency to summarise texts.
+You can use the `sklearn` dependency to generate similarity scores.
+Please look at the current implementation to better understand how to modify the python script.

 To modify the function, edit the **lambda handler function in `main.py`**, and rezip it into `backend.zip` to redeploy it.

 ## Deploying it step by step